larson-group/clubb_release/Readme.txt

          DYCOMS2 RF01.
 Let's say that the LES data files for these four cases sum to about 200 MB.
 So, that's already 225 MB of space needed on EACH NODE used in the tuning run.
-Now, let's say that the netCDF output files for the HOC results for these four cases sum to about 150 MB.
+Now, let's say that the netCDF output files for the CLUBB results for these four cases sum to about 150 MB.
 However, you are running 25 iterations of the tuner on EACH NODE.
-So, you will be producing those 150 MB worth of HOC files 25 times over.
+So, you will be producing those 150 MB worth of CLUBB files 25 times over.
 The total space needed on the node is then:

          25 MB + 200 MB + (150 MB/iteration)*(25 iterations) = 3975 MB